We don’t just have types of Cheerios to pick from at the grocery store. We have an entire aisle of cereal selections.

 If everything is so easy to get than how does it cause you to appreciate it?

 Maybe this is why people who have so little are so thankful.
-They can be happy with less.
 The expectations have been stripped away.
 Any choice is better than no food at all.
 This can put food into perspective.
-In Thailand monks often eat what is provided to them from the locals, which means at times eating meat, even though they try to eat a vegetarian diet (McDermott 10).
+From the cookbook Real Thai Vegetarian, I learned in Thailand monks often eat what is provided to them from the locals, which means at times eating meat, even though they try to eat a vegetarian diet (McDermott 10).
 They are humble and appreciate the food provided out of respect.
 I do not associate my eating habits with humbleness or appreciation.
 If I look honestly at how I food view food I would say I expect a healthy home cooked meal each night without causing financial strain.
 The grocery store is a five minute walk from my house so I can easily get what I need if I forgot an ingredient.
 Since food is so easily attainable and in plenteous supply I naturally become complacent.
 Of course this is a normal reaction, but then why do I feel so drawn to the idea of having less?
 Maybe it’s because food takes on a new meaning to me, one that it currently does not have in my home.

 Special meals do not just have to be about ingredients, but also time.
 If I have to take hours to make a meal it will be on a weekend and for a special meal.
-People who live in the country of Thailand may find that making their own coconut milk may be too much after long day’s work in the rice fields (94).
-Those who live in the city though can get coconut milk by a machine in short amount of time (94).
+People who live in the country of Thailand may find that making their own coconut milk may be too much after long day’s work in the rice fields (McDermott 94).
+Those who live in the city though can get coconut milk by a machine in short amount of time (McDermott 94).
 What is a luxury depends on your lifestyle and perspective.

 I need to return to a heart of thankfulness and remind myself that God provides for all my needs.
 I needed to remember the interconnectedness of the world and that I should appreciate what I have because others have less.

-May you find your own ways to be thankful for how God nourishes your family.
+May you find ways to be thankful of how God nourishes your family.